ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### Is that everything?

 Of course not!
 This project was a huge learning experience, delving into the JavaScript world for the first time.
 I’ve hardly even scratched the surface, which is both crazy and exciting.
 I feel like I could improve this project in a myriad of ways, and could probably spend a few solid weeks (or months) doing so.
 That being said, I think it all seems to be working okay as is, and at this point my time is probably better spent moving on and continuing my journey.
-So when it comes to Harry Potter Trivia, for now it's Mischief Managed.
+So when it comes to Harry Potter Trivia, for now I'll say Mischief Managed.

 <img src="https://media.giphy.com/media/qLHzYjlA2FW8g/giphy.gif" width="500px" height="218px">